abhisharmab/abhisharmab.github.io/wine/index.md

 title: Wine
 ---

-I am obessed with wine, and current preparing for my Level 1 Sommelier certification as a hobby.
+I am obessed with wine, and currently preparing for my Level 1 Sommelier certification as a hobby.
 Below are some of the best wines that I have actually tasted, categorized by varietal.

 #### Pinot Noir (California)
 * [Marcassin -- Windsor](http://marcassinvineyards.com/)